-When it’s hot out, take advantage of the heat to enjoy some chilled tea.
+Summer is time to bask in the sun’s rays and enjoy iced tea.
 Experience your favorite hot teas as a cold refreshment with your outdoor adventures.

 Chilled Tea Pairings

-In the U.S. 85% of all tea consumed is chilled or iced tea, of which black tea is a whopping 80%!
-The cookbook with the first printed recipe for chilled tea originates in the 1840’s from Kentucky.
-Black tea has a myriad of polyphenols, which may aide gut and heart health.
+85% of all tea consumed is chilled or iced tea in the U.S., and black tea makes up a whopping 80% of this!
+Black tea has a myriad of polyphenols, which may aid gut and heart health.
 The caffeine keeps you focused and can spark motivation.
-Chilled black teas make great Arnold Palmers (half tea/ half lemonade) for afternoon get-togethers or a non-alcoholic beverage.
-Our favorite chilled black teas are:
+Chilled black teas make great Arnold Palmers (half tea/half lemonade) for afternoon get-together or a non-alcoholic beverage.
+Our favorite sugar free chilled black teas are:

-Of the 85%, green tea comprises 16%.
-This is due to the added benefits it provides like antioxidants, caffeine, and other invigorating properties.
-Chilling green tea will boost endurance and energy levels while participating in activities such as: mountain biking, hiking, rock climbing, or any sport.
+Green tea comprises 16% of all iced tea consumed.
+This is due to the added benefits it provides, like antioxidants, caffeine, and other invigorating properties.
+Chilled green tea boosts endurance and energy levels while participating in activities such as: mountain biking, hiking, rock climbing, or any sport.

 Take time for non-caffeinated chilled herbal/botanical tea!
-Bring a good botanical chilled tea to an outdoor movie, enjoy it on an evening walk, or offer it up at a backyard hangout as an alcohol alternative.
+Bring a good botanical chilled tea to an outdoor movie, an evening walk, or a backyard hangout as an alcohol alternative.
 A concentrated botanical infusion can also be a fun ingredient in cocktails or mocktails.
-The health benefits of drinking herbal infusions are vast so pick a tea that calls to you:
+The health benefits of drinking herbal infusions are vast, so pick a blend that calls to you:

-Our chilled tea is brewed hot with 50% of the required water.
-Only after the tea has steeped do we strain into the remaining 50% using ice water.
-Then refrigerate!
-This ensures flavor enhancement from premium loose-leaf tea compared to cold brewed teas in pouch packaging such as Lipton and Nestle.
+We brew our chilled tea as a concentrate using 50% of the required hot water.
+We then strain into the remaining 50% of cold water or ice and refrigerate!
+This ensures flavor enhancement from premium loose-leaf tea compared to cold brewed teas in pouch packaging, such as Lipton and Nestle.

 How to prepare chilled tea.

 The possibilities are endless with chilled tea.
-Whether you want to cool down during your summer activities or amp up your afternoon relaxation, there is a chilled tea for every occasion!
+There is a chilled tea for every occasion, whether you want to cool down during your summer activities or elevate your afternoon relaxation!

 Written by Boo Curry & Adam Lunday